Los Angeles Wrongful Termination Attorneys Fighting For You

 What do I do if I was fired for calling out an employment law issue?

-If you were fired for reporting workplace violations, such as sexual harassment, you’re protected under California’s whistleblower laws.
+If your termination resulted from reporting workplace violations, such as sexual harassment, you have protections under California’s whistleblower laws and the Fair Employment and Housing Act.
 Take these steps immediately:

-• File a complaint with appropriate agencies (Department of Fair Employment and Housing, Equal Employment Opportunity Commission or Labor Commissioner)
+- File a complaint with the appropriate agencies (Department of Fair Employment and Housing, Equal Employment Opportunity Commission or Labor Commissioner)

 This type of termination, called “retaliation,” is illegal and provides strong grounds for a wrongful termination claim with the potential for significant compensation.

-Discuss Your Legal Options With A Skilled Attorney For Free
+Discuss Your Legal Options With A Skilled Wrongful Termination Attorney For Free

 Employee Justice Legal Group PC offers free initial consultations to prospective clients in and around Los Angeles, California.
 To schedule yours, call us today at 213-669-4771 or reach out online.